Solcany/latent_space_cartography_web/src/content/headless_project/index.md

 #### The project goals

-Over the course of next 6 months I will develop a series of prototypical interfaces and data visualisations for developing my understanding of latent spaces.
+Over the course of next 6 months I will create a series of prototypical interfaces and data visualisations for developing my understanding of latent spaces.
 Are traditional cartographical techniques relevant in this statistical space?
 What is the meaning of a region, a border, distance and direction in Latent space?

 I draw inspiration from experimental video games, interactive data visualizations and non-linear interactive fiction.
 This website serves as a journal for documenting this journey.